Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation

 In addition to our modeling efforts, we apply techniques from dynamical systems theory, including phase plane analysis, fast-slow decomposition, and bifurcation analysis, to uncover mechanisms underlying different effects of NE on various types of intrinsic bursting \pbc{} neurons as well as the conditional bursting activity induced by NE.
 In this section, we use geometric singular perturbation theory (GSPT) \cite{fenichel1979, rinzel1987formal} to identify the underlying geometric structures that organize the dynamics of \cref{eq:pBC_Ica}, which will be used for our analysis in \cref{results} of the mechanisms underlying NE modulation in individual \pbc{} neurons.
 For readers less familiar with GSPT and bifurcation analysis, we include a basic introduction to these mathematical approaches in Appendix \hyperlink{appA}{A}.

 GSPT has been widely applied to study \pbc{} neurons, approached as either a two-timescale or a three-timescale problem \cite{PR,wang2016jcompneur,wang2017timescales,wang2020complex}.
 Traditionally, three-timescale problems were often simplified to two-timescale problems, which aligns with the natural setting of the GSPT approach \cite{PR, baldemir2020pseudo}.
 However, a two-timescale decomposition can fail to capture crucial dynamical aspects of a three-timescale system and is hence an insufficient approach for modeling and analysis of such problems \cite{Nan2015,phan2024mixed}.
-Our approach is to analyze model \cref{eq:pBC_Ica} as a three-timescale problem, based on our dimensional analysis detailed in Appendix \hyperlink{appC}{C}.
+Our approach is to analyze model \cref{eq:pBC_Ica} as a three-timescale problem, based on our dimensional analysis detailed in Appendix \hyperlink{appB}{B}.